nettohadi/productly/src/components/AccountArea/README.md

 ### Introduction of `useQuery` from TanStack Query

 - Replaced the manual fetch call with `useQuery` for fetching product data.
-- **Rationale**: Enhances code readability and maintainability, and provides built-in states for loading and error handling.
+- **Benefit**: Enhances code readability and maintainability, and provides built-in states for loading and error handling.

 ### Refactoring Token Validation and Navigation

 - Implemented `useAuthToken` hook for JWT token validation and navigation.
-- **Rationale**: Encapsulates token validation logic, improving reusability and separation of concerns.
+- **Benefit**: Encapsulates token validation logic, improving reusability and separation of concerns.

-### useMemo for ProgressBar Width Calculation

-- Utilized `useMemo` for calculating the progress bar's width.
-- **Rationale**: Prevents unnecessary recalculations on each render, improving performance.

 ### Enhanced Error Handling

 - Integrated `ErrorMessage` component to handle and display errors.
-- **Rationale**: Offers a consistent and reusable method for error presentation.
+- **Benefit**: Offers a consistent and reusable method for error presentation.

 ### UI and UX Enhancements

 - Added missing product descriptions to the product listing.
-- **Rationale**: Improves user experience by providing complete information about products.
+- **Benefit**: Improves user experience by providing complete information about products.

-### Styling and Layout Adjustments

-- Enhanced CSS classes for improved layout and styling.
-- **Rationale**: Boosts the visual appeal and user experience of the component.
+### useMemo for ProgressBar Width Calculation

+- Utilized `useMemo` for calculating the progress bar's width.
+- **Benefit**: Prevents unnecessary recalculations on each render, improving performance.

 ### Correction of Progress Bar Width Logic

 - Fixed the progress bar width calculation by appending a "%" to the style.
-- **Rationale**: The original code lacked the "%" in the width style, leading to incorrect display.
+- **Benefit**: The original code lacked the "%" in the width style, leading to incorrect display.
 Adding "%" ensures accurate representation of the loaded product percentage.

 ## Conclusion